Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 This directory contains practical system models and example applications built with the **NEXAH framework**.

-While the core framework provides the structural operators and algorithms, the applications demonstrate how NEXAH can be used to analyze real-world systems.
+While the core framework defines the formal operators and structural semantics, the **applications demonstrate how these models can be used to analyze real-world systems.**

 In simple terms: